Seriyin/Exchanger-Directory/README.md

 ### Archiving ###

-Archive only the previous day and thrash the archive on trade closing time daily.
+Archive only the previous day and thrash the archive on trade opening time daily.

 -----